 Saying that there were only two real gangsters in the business - Nate Diaz and Jorge Masvidal - the Stockton native challenged 'Gamebred' to a fight that would prove who the 'baddest motherfu***r (BMF)' was.

 Setting up a fight between Diaz and Masvidal, the UFC created a title, i.e., BMF belt, that would be strapped around the winner of the event.
 The two fighters met at UFC 244 and put on an absolute war.
 With Nate Diaz not being allowed to continue due to doctor stoppage, Jorge Masvidal was announced the BMF title winner.

 Kamaru Usman is one of the most successful fighters not just in MMA but in the UFC.
-With a 18-1 MMA record, 'The Nigerian Nightmare' has absolutely dominated the UFC welterweight division.
-His only loss came in his second professional fight, via submission in 2013.
-Kamaru Usman has since gone unbeaten and has defended his title thrice in the UFC, against some of the deadliest MMA fighters ever.
+With an 18-1 MMA record, 'The Nigerian Nightmare' has absolutely dominated the UFC welterweight division.
+His only loss came in his second professional fight via submission in 2013.
+Kamaru Usman has since gone unbeaten and has defended his title thrice in the UFC against some of the deadliest MMA fighters ever.

 With a 17-fight win streak, Kamaru Usman has the best record compared to UFC's entire current roster.
-In his recent bouts, he has put away MMA legends like Tyron Woodley, Colby Covington, Gilbert Burns, and Jorge Masvidal.
+He has put away MMA legends like Tyron Woodley, Colby Covington, Gilbert Burns, and Jorge Masvidal in his recent bouts.
 The BMF title would most certainly suit Kamaru Usman, and therefore should be on the line for UFC 261.

 #2 - Gives UFC a reason to pit Nate Diaz against Kamaru Usman

 In an upset, Nate Diaz lost the opportunity to win the BMF title after getting thrashed by Jorge Masvidal in November 2019.
 The Stockton native hasn't returned to the octagon ever since and remains unlisted in the UFC welterweight rankings.